1M4nt0/n8n-nodes-yup-data-validator/README.md

 ## Operations

-This node provides a `validate` operation that allows you to define a set of validation rules against your input data.
+This node provides a `validate` operation that allows you to define a set of validation rules against your input data using JSON schema.

 ## Compatibility